andrewferrier/fzf-z/README.md

 plugin does a great job of allowing you to switch between frequently-used directories just by typing `z *somedirectorysubstring*`, but it doesn't really easily allow you to browse those directories, with partial-string search.
-This plugin was invented to solve that problem.
+This plugin was invented to solve that problem, using `fzf` as a front-end.

+## Sources of information

-Since then, I've extended it to support two other sources of information about the directories you might be interested in, which are all mixed into the same list delivered through `fzf`.
+Since the original version, I've extended `fzf-z` to support two other sources of information about the directories you might be interested in, which are all mixed into the same list delivered through `fzf`.
 In priority order (the order in which they are shown in `fzf`, first to last):

 1. Directories *under* the current directory.
 The number of these shown in `fzf` is limited by the `FZFZ_SUBDIR_LIMIT` environment variable, which